ByronEncinas/ByronEncinas/README.md

 I have a knack for working across different operating systems:

-- **Linux Distros**: Proficient in navigating various Linux distributions, harnessing their power for development and exploration. 🐧
+- **Linux Distros (Ubuntu/Debian)**: Proficient in navigating various Linux distributions, harnessing their power for development and exploration. 🐧
 - **Windows 10 & 11**: Adept at working within the Windows ecosystem, from legacy systems to the latest iterations. 🪟

 ## Text Editors